 Kynoch held a role as a part-time assistant coach in 2008-09 before being promoted to the full-time, first assistant position in August 2009.
 She has been heavily responsible for the daily operations of the program during her tenure, from serving as the recruiting coordinator and summer camp director to scouting opponents and creating game and practice plans.
 In her role with the program, Kynoch has been integral in alumni communication, fundraising and community outreach.

-Since Kynoch joined the program, the Purple Knights have posted at least a dozen victories on three occasions, and qualified for the highly competitive NE-10 Championship twice.
+Since Kynoch joined the program, the Purple Knights have posted at least a dozen victories on four occasions, and qualified for the highly competitive NE-10 Championship twice.
 In 2010-11, Saint Michael's earned its first postseason victory in 19 seasons and set a program mark with 13 league wins.

 Kynoch graduated from the NCAA Women Coaches Academy in 2012 and has sharpened her leadership skills at the Nike Championship Basketball Clinic (2010) and Point Guard College (2011).
 An adviser within the College's Purple Knight Leadership Academy (PKLA) since 2011, Kynoch has also held a role within the department's athletic operations team since 2009.
 In addition to serving as the part-time coach in 2008-09, Kynoch was a para-educator at her alma mater, South Burlington High School.
 She served as an assistant coach for the South Burlington High varsity softball team in 2009, and also has served as an assistant coach for the South Burlington High School Unified Sports Special Olympics program.